 Our Natural Environment: Empowering Women and Girls to Ensure a Sustainable Future

-With the successful completion of our past Target Program in March 2022 entitled “Health Matters!” we now begin a year of study and education on the Environment and how we can make a difference!
+With the successful completion of our past Target Program in March 2022 entitled “Health Matters!” we undertook a year of study and education on the Environment and how we can make a difference.
 This Target Program aims to bring an awareness to Environmental Issues that affect us all.
-Check out the timeline below to learn more.
-Regularly published article can be found here in FAWCO's Blog.

 Target Program Chair